-Call for projects “Support for CONNECT #4 student initiatives” – I-Site Excellence Program
+Call for Proposals: “Support for Student Initiatives CONNECT #4” – I-Site Excellence Program

-As part of the I-SITE Excellence Program, the University of Montpellier is launching a call for projects entitled "Support for Student Initiatives Connect #4."
-This call is open to all students enrolled in a program at one of the permanent I-SITE institutions.
-It aims to transform the various campuses into genuine meeting and exchange points for all students by opening them up to society and its major challenges.
-Projects may therefore focus on themes such as sustainable development, humanitarian aid and solidarity, the business world, culture and sport, or the fight against discrimination.
+As part of the I-SITE Excellence Program, the University of Montpellier is launching a call for projects titled “Support for Student Initiatives: Connect #4.”
+This call is open to all students enrolled in a program at one of the I-SITE member institutions.
+It aims to transform the various campuses into genuine hubs for meeting and exchange for all students by opening them up to society and its major challenges.
+Thus, projects may address themes such as sustainable development, humanitarian aid and solidarity, the business world, culture and sports, or the fight against discrimination.

-The call for projects "Support for Student Initiatives Connect #4" has been launched following confirmation of the I-SITE label awarded to the University of Montpellier.
-For this year, the Strategic and Structural Investment Committee (COMIS*) has decided to maintain the general guidelines of the call for projects "Support for Student Initiatives Connect #3."
-Student associations and initiatives enable the student community to come together and share their interests.
-Citizenship, culture, sports, solidarity... whatever their theme, all these initiatives contribute to developing a culture of debate, sharing, and intellectual enrichment.
-The ambition of the long-term I-SITE is to "connect" the student community and campuses by supporting joint initiatives and thus strengthening a sense of belonging to the University of Montpellier.
+The “Support for Student Initiatives Connect #4” call for proposals has been launched following the University of Montpellier’s confirmation of its I-SITE designation.
+For this year, the Committee for Strategic and Structural Investments (COMIS*) has decided to maintain the general guidelines of the “Support for Student Initiatives Connect #3” call for proposals.
+Student associations and initiatives allow the student community to come together and share their interests.
+Citizenship, culture, sports, solidarity… whatever their theme, all these initiatives contribute to fostering a culture of debate, sharing, and intellectual enrichment.
+The goal of the expanded I-SITE is to “connect” the student community and campuses by supporting joint initiatives and thereby strengthening a sense of belonging to the University of Montpellier.

 Objective

-This program aims to support student-led volunteer projects that bring together the entire student community at I-SITE around major social issues, such as "FEED – PROTECT – CARE" (non-exclusive themes), thereby fostering a sense of belonging to the University of Montpellier.
-The proposed initiatives are one-off events of a very open nature (exhibitions, concerts, collections, fairs, parties).
-They should transform the various campuses into genuine meeting and exchange points for all students by opening them up to society and its major issues.
+This program aims to support student-led volunteer projects capable of bringing together the entire student community at I-SITE on an ongoing basis around major social issues, such as “FEED – PROTECT – CARE” (non-exclusive themes), thereby fostering a sense of belonging to the University of Montpellier.
+The proposed initiatives are one-time events of a very open nature (exhibitions, concerts, fundraisers, fairs, social gatherings).
+They should help transform the various campuses into genuine hubs for meeting and exchange for all students by opening them up to society and its major challenges.

-Projects may therefore fall within the following themes:
+Projects may therefore fall under the following themes:

-, particularly in relation to one or more of the sustainable development goals defined by the UN to "achieve a better and more sustainable future for all."
+, particularly in relation to one or more of the Sustainable Development Goals defined by the UN to “achieve a better and more sustainable future for all.” - HUMANITARIAN AID & SOLIDARITY

-at the local, national, or international level in the fields of agro-environment, ecology, and health.
+s at the local, national, or international level in the fields of agro-environment, ecology, and health. - BUSINESS WORLD

-to promote cultural creation, heritage enhancement, and sports.
+to support cultural creation, heritage preservation, and sports activities. - FIGHTING DISCRIMINATION

-A budget of approximately €100,000 (resources allocated by the I-SITE fund).
-The amount of support will be consistent with the scope and unifying nature of the project.
-Although not mandatory, projects may be co-financed.
-Selected initiatives will receive partial or total financial support, either through direct payment of expenses or reimbursement to student associations, in accordance with eligible expenses.
+A budget of approximately €100,000 (funds allocated from the permanent I-SITE budget).
+The amount of funding will be commensurate with the scope and unifying nature of the project.
+Although not mandatory, projects may include co-funding.
+Selected initiatives will receive partial or full financial support, either through direct coverage of expenses or through reimbursement to student associations, in accordance with eligible expenses.

 This call is open to all students enrolled in a program at one of the I-SITE institutions.

-• a group of students from the same program or different programs;
+- a group of students from the same program or from different programs;

-• one or more student associations present on campus.
+- one or more student organizations on campus.

 Selection criteria

-For the fourth edition of this call for projects, the focus is on the innovative nature of each initiative, its relevance to the social issues of particular interest to the University of Montpellier, and its commitment to an eco-responsible approach.
+For the fourth edition of this call for proposals, the focus is on the innovative nature of each initiative, their alignment with the social issues of particular interest to the University of Montpellier, and their commitment to an eco-responsible approach.

-In their letter of intent, project leaders must specifically demonstrate the unifying nature of the project and its ability to:
+In their letter of intent, project proposers must specifically demonstrate the project’s unifying nature and its ability to:

-• involve several students, student groups, or associations from different departments and/or institutions in the planning and implementation of the project;
+- involve several students, student groups, or student organizations from different departments and/or institutions in the planning and implementation of the project;

-• open the initiative to a wide audience by allowing the majority of the student community, regardless of the geographical location of their institution, to participate;
+- open the initiative to a broad audience by allowing the majority of the student body, regardless of their school’s location, to participate;

-Particular attention will therefore be paid to the project's communication plan, which will need to include measures to promote it across the various media channels of the permanent I-SITE.
+Particular attention will therefore be paid to the project’s communication plan, which must include initiatives to promote the project across the various media channels of the permanent I-SITE.

 The following are not eligible:

-• symposiums, conferences, or seminars related to training or research laboratories;
+- conferences, conventions, or seminars related to an educational program or a research laboratory;

 International projects must comply with the guidelines issued by the Ministry for Europe and Foreign Affairs.

-Proposals will be reviewed by a special evaluation committee composed of student representatives (including elected officials and representatives of student associations) and representatives of institutions with expertise in student life.
-The committee will evaluate eligible applications and propose a ranking to COMIS, then to the Board of Directors of the University of Montpellier for a final decision.
+Proposals will be reviewed by a special evaluation committee composed of student representatives (including elected officials and representatives of student organizations) and representatives from institutions with expertise in student life.
+The committee will evaluate the eligible applications and submit a ranking to COMIS, and then to the Board of Trustees of the University of Montpellier for a final decision.

 Charter of Commitment

-In their implementation, initiatives must be part of an eco-responsible approach that respects the principles of harmonious coexistence and complies with all public access regulations (disability accessibility and safety).
-To this end, a charter of commitment must be signed by the student leading the initiative once it has been selected.
-This charter commits the leader to specific points concerning compliance with the internal regulations
+In their implementation, initiatives must be part of an eco-friendly approach that respects the principles of harmonious coexistence and complies with all public access regulations (accessibility for people with disabilities and safety).
+In this regard, a commitment charter must be signed by the student leading the initiative once it is selected.
+This charter commits the student to specific requirements regarding compliance with the internal regulations

-of the host institutions, their premises, and the equipment they may make available for the project.
+of the host institutions, their facilities, and any equipment they may make available to the project.

 Support with project setup

-In order to assist you with your application, you MUST make an appointment with the Student Services Department at the University of Montpellier before submitting your project.
+To assist you with your application, you MUST schedule an appointment with the Student Life Office at the University of Montpellier before submitting your project.

 Your contact: